 - Personnel Files for Faculty, Staff and Wage Payroll Employees -- How long should we keep faculty, staff, and wage payroll personnel files?
 Faculty, staff, and wage payroll files must be destroyed (shredded, deleted or purged) six (6) years after the employee leaves the University (resignation, retirement, etc.).
 Central Human Resource files for retirees are maintained for six (6) years after benefits are closed.

 - Do we need to keep unit personnel files of staff or wage payroll employees now working in other units at the University?
-You should retain these files for four (4) years.
-After four (4) years you can shred or purge them.
+You should retain these files for six (6) years.
+After six (6) years you must shred or purge them.
 Personnel files of staff and wage payroll employees do not follow employees from one unit to another.

 - Visa and Immigration Paperwork – What happens to the paperwork that is housed in I-Start?
 The Office of Global Programs is required to adhere to numerous retention schedules because of the different Visa types, government departments, and issuing authorities.
 Global Programs follows the schedules closely and all their documentation is housed securely on a stand-alone server.
 Therefore, departments do NOT need to keep copies of immigration and visa paperwork.
 Transactional copies, outside of Global Programs, must be shredded or purged.
 Offices may keep a ‘working file’ for a short period of time, but must shred copies of the documentation as soon as possible.